American gray flycatcher

-The American gray flycatcher, or American grey flycatcher, or just gray flycatcher (Empidonax wrightii) as it is known in North America, is a small, insectivorous passerine in the tyrant flycatcher family.
+The American gray flycatcher, American grey flycatcher, or just gray flycatcher (Empidonax wrightii) as it is known in North America, is a small, insectivorous passerine in the tyrant flycatcher family.
 It is common in the arid regions of western North America, especially the Great Basin.
 From sagebrush steppes to pinyon-juniper woodlands and ponderosa pine forests, this flycatcher forages for insects from shrubs or low tree branches.

 The American gray flycatcher is one of the many species in the genus Empidonax.
 These species are very similar in appearance and behavior, and they are notoriously difficult to differentiate.
 The best characteristics for distinguishing these species are voice, breeding habitat, and range.
 The American gray flycatcher, however, can be identified by a unique behavior, its downward tail wag.
 Other Empidonax species typically exhibit a rapid upward tail flick.

 Description

 American gray flycatchers are small birds, but larger than most Empidonax flycatchers.
 A typical adult measures 15 cm in length, 22 cm in wingspan, and 12.5 g in mass.

 Adults have pale gray upperparts, darker on the wings and tail, with a faint olive tinge after molting in fall.
 Underparts are whitish, but washed slightly with yellow in fresh plumage.
 They have white wing bars and an inconspicuous white eye ring.
 There is a pale supraloral band stretching above the base of the bill.
 Relative to other North American Empidonax flycatchers, the American gray flycatcher has a long, narrow bill, a long tail, and the mandible tends to be paler for more of its length.

 Juveniles are similar in appearance to adults, but with stronger olive and yellow tones.
 Also, young birds have buffy wing bars and brownish breasts.

 Only the male sings.
 The song is a strong, two syllable note described as chuwip or wilip.
 A weaker, higher-pitched teeap or seep is often inserted into the song.
 Both sexes give a dry pit or wit call.
 Females call often when foraging or collecting nest materials.